matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `max_upload_size`

-The largest allowed upload size in bytes
+The largest allowed upload size in bytes.

 If you are using a reverse proxy you may also need to set this value in your reverse proxy's config.
 Defaults to 50M.
 Notably Nginx has a small max body size by default.